G1anC/PortFolio-1.0/README.md

 ***This is my personal portfolio.*** It is a training to frond-end and a great entry to my level as you would come across my Github.

+Be gentle, this was my first real web project lmao.

 ### How to use it

 To see how it looks like, go to ***https://G1anC.github.io*** for now, (*https://noah-steiniger.com isn't initialized yet*).